Kentucky Court Records

 The Kentucky penal code (KRS.532.020) designates all offenses that are not felony crimes, misdemeanors, or capital offenses as violations.
 They are punishable by fines and any punishment other than death or imprisonment.
 Violations are the least serious offenses in Kentucky.
 Categories of violations are:

-- Non-traffic/civil violations: these are violations of offenses in state or local government criminal codes.
+- Non-traffic/civil violations are violations of offenses in state or local government criminal codes.
 An example of a civil violation is loitering,

 Some examples of violations in Kentucky are: